 BluSmart Achieves 77% GMV Growth in first half of FY25, Driven by Strong Customer Growth in Premium Services

-Gurugram (Haryana) [India], November 13: BluSmart, South Asia's premier EV ride-hailing service and EV charging infrastructure network, has reported a 77% year-over-year increase in Gross Merchandise Value (GMV), reaching INR 275 Crore in H1FY25, up from INR 155 Crore in H1FY24.
-This growth complements BluSmart's fleet and charging network expansion, showcasing the accelerating demand for sustainable mobility solutions in India.
+Gurugram, November 13, 2024: BluSmart, South Asia's premier EV ride-hailing service and EV charging infrastructure network, has reported a 77% year-over-year increase in Gross Merchandise Value (GMV), reaching INR 275 Crore in H1FY25, up from INR 155 Crore in H1FY24.
+This growth complements BluSmart’s fleet and charging network expansion, showcasing the accelerating demand for sustainable mobility solutions in India.

 BluSmart’s GMV has grown multifold over 2 years, with GMV in October 2022 at over INR 4 crore, now surging to over INR 55 crore in October 2024.
 This increase of over thirteen times between October 2022 and October 2024 highlights BluSmart’s rapid expansion in electric mobility.